junyangggggg/junyangggggg/README.md

 ### Hi there 👋
+- 😄 Pronouns: He/him
+- 🌱 I’m currently studying Economics at the National University of Singapore (NUS) and planning to minor Business Analytics.
+- 🔭 I’m currently enjoying my summer break and picking up skills that are related to machine learning.
+- 📫 How to reach me: liewjunyang11@gmail.com

 <!--
 **junyangggggg/junyangggggg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.